InternetTo VPN or Not to VPN: Do You Need a VPN on...

 Home-based internet users might have less need than those who are out and use their devices for personal or business use.

 Your habits and interests might be the thing that tips the scales.
-For example, if you want to access geo-restricted content, then a VPN is a good workaround.
+For example, if you want to access geo-restricted content, or want to find cheap flights via Google Flights, then a VPN is a good workaround.

 Tips For Selecting a VPN Provider